Alexander-Infante/Personal-Website-Nextjs/posts/apollo-server-express.md

 Incorporating both technologies is surprisngly easy with Apollo-Server-Express:

-1. Install `apollo-server-express` to your product, which should update your `package.json`.
+1. Install apollo-server-express to your product, which should update your package.json.

-2. Require in `apollo-server-express` to your server logic file
+2. Require in apollo-server-express to your server logic file

 ```
 const { ApolloServer, gql } = require('apollo-server-express')
 ```

 3. Invoke the built in 'applyMiddleware' function and pass in the app.

 ```
 server.applyMiddleware({ app })
 ```